This article explains how to enable camera upload (import) for photos and videos in the Dropbox app on Windows 11.

 When you use Dropbox on Windows, you can choose to upload your photos and videos from your camera to Dropbox automatically by configuring Windows’ AutoPlay settings.
 By default, AutoPlay prompts what to do with the camera or device you insert when you connect a camera or external device.

-The app has an option to upload only your photos or both the photos and videos.
+The app can only upload your photos or both the photos and videos.

 Uploading photos and videos to Dropbox provides a secure and convenient way to store and share your photos.
 By uploading photos to Dropbox, you can access them from anywhere, on any device, and share them easily with friends, family, or colleagues.